-The M.Ed. student is required to electronically complete a Field Experience Entry Form for each field experience artifact submitted in the M.Ed. in C&I Experiential Portfolio.
+The M.Ed.
+Graduate Student is required to electronically complete a Field Experience Entry Form for each field experience artifact submitted in the M.Ed.
+Graduate Experiential Portfolio.
 The Field Experience Entry Form will have two sections, Header and Narrative.
 The Header section will contain preliminary information about the experience: name, location, date, and number of hours completed.
 The Narrative section will contain the following: